Isaac-Fate/mathematical-analysis/_sources/Sequences and Series of Functions/Uniform Convergence and Continuity.md

 # Uniform Convergence and Continuity

-If we assume $f_n$ converges to $f$ uniformly, then we can interchange the two limiting processes, that is,
+If we assume $f_n$ converges to $f$ uniformly, then we can interchange the two limit processes, that is,

 ```{math}
 \begin{align*}